Welcome to Teavivre! Login or Register

-This review was originally published on Steepster by Tamm on May 7, 2013.
-TeaVivre add this whole review here by getting permission from Tamm.
+I have no words that haven’t already been said about this tea.
+It’s just….
+Wow.
+This review was originally published on Steepster by Matt on May, 2013.
+TeaVivre add this whole review here by getting permission from Matt.

 I think this is one of my favorites, it tastes like it was grown by and small industrial farmer who doesn't use pesticides.
 I taste no chemical taste nor does it taste processed which it possibly was.
 Bravo!